 Increasing awareness and access to HIV services and treatment this World AIDS Day

-It's World AIDS Day today (1 December 2021) and Richmond Council and its sexual health service providers are calling for a reduction in rates of undiagnosed and late diagnosed HIV by making sure everyone has access to essential services and treatment.
+Richmond Council and its sexual health service providers are calling for a reduction in rates of undiagnosed and late diagnosed HIV infections by making sure everyone has access to essential services and treatment.
+By being diagnosed early and accessing effective treatment quickly, people can reduce their viral load (the amount of HIV in the blood), which significantly reduces the risk of transmission and transforms HIV from a fatal infection to a manageable condition.

-- Spectra offers face to face HIV testing at its outreach sessions or guided testing from your own home
+Spectra offers face-to-face HIV testing at its outreach sessions and in the Spectra office, and guided testing from your own home.